anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

   }
   ```

-  Our solidity code's `mintNFT` function sends a transaction that does the following:
+  This is what our solidity code's `mintNFT` function does:

 * `_tokenIds.increment();`: '_tokenIds' inherits from [Open Zeppelin's counter functions](https://docs.openzeppelin.com/contracts/4.x/api/utils#Counters),'increment()'.
 It will increase a counter by 1, thus enabling our code to generate a unique Token ID,